 The associate director of communications will report to the director of strategic communications and be part of a staff of five.
 The associate director will manage a full-time graphic designer (Woodberry’s assistant director of communications) and a part-time writer/photographer.

 The position offers a two-for-one retirement plan match; health, vision, and dental insurance; and four weeks of paid time off.
 Occasional evening or weekend work is required.
 Interested candidates are asked to submit a cover letter, résumé, and list of references.
 Work samples are welcome, but not required for initial inquiries.
 Please submit materials to Jacob Geiger, director of strategic communications, at email@example.com

 About Woodberry Forest

 Woodberry Forest admits students of any race, color, sexual orientation, disability, religious belief, and national or ethnic origin to all of the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, sexual orientation, disability, religious belief, or national or ethnic origin in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic or other school-administered programs.
-The school is an equal opportunity employer and does not discriminate on the basis of race, color, sexual orientation, disability, religious belief, or national or ethnic origin when hiring faculty or staff.
+It does not discriminate on the basis of race, color, sexual orientation, disability, religious belief, or national or ethnic origin in the administration of its educational policies, admissions policies, or hiring policies.